Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 One advantage of Lebara is that the network doesn’t carry out credit checks, so its plans are ideal if you have bad credit.
 This also makes signing up a breeze – the network boasts that people have signed up in under 60 seconds.

 International calling is one area where Lebara Mobile stands out, as it has various plans which give you an allowance of minutes to call abroad with, without paying extra.
-At the time of writing these plans typically support calling to 42 different countries.
+At the time of writing these plans typically support calling to over 50 different countries.

 Lebara uses Vodafone’s network, which means it offers 4G and 5G coverage in all the same places as Vodafone.
 This also means that as Vodafone’s coverage improves, Lebara’s will too.